shadow-crafter/FishingMacro/README.md

 To stop the macro, press the ` key, and pause it by pressing the = key.

-If you'd like to add an alert sound if the macro detects that it is stuck (which is generally caused by a lag spike), uncomment line #71 in the script.
+If you'd like to add an alert sound if the macro detects that it is stuck (which is generally caused by a lag spike), set the bool play_alarm to True.
 You can also add your own sound by either replacing the alert sound in this project, or replacing the path to the sound you want played.

 *Please note that using this tool unattended is against the rules of the game and you may be banned.*